 At Hotel Engine, travelers receive rewards through the Hotel Engine rewards program and brand-specific loyalty programs, for double the loyalty earnings.
 This is a layered rewards program that is rare to see in the industry.

 How to Book a Hotel With Hotel Engine

 You can book stays up to 8 rooms directly through our platform, or get help for large group trips through our dedicated Groups team.
 This is a built-in service specifically created to book hotels for large groups.

-Your dedicated Project Manager will help you coordinate your group trip and find you the best deal for conferences, project stays, professional trainings and much more.
+Your dedicated Group Sales Manager will help you coordinate your group trip and find you the best deal for conferences, project stays, professional trainings and much more.

 The main benefit of booking hotel rooms for groups is receiving more affordable group rates.
 Luckily, booking group rentals doesn’t have to be so hard.

 Use Hotel Engine on your next group booking to save up to 60% on boutique hotels, luxury hotels and big-name hotel brands!

 Discover how to make group hotel booking ridiculously simple.

 Erin Sayer is the Senior Growth Marketing Manager at Hotel Engine.
 She spends her days keeping a pulse on growth trends, and finding and activating new and unique ways to grow businesses.
 When she’s not doing ‘all the growth things’, Erin loves spending time on the water or up in the mountains with her 2 favorite Australian Shepherds.
 She is also a self-proclaimed book nerd and true crime junkie.